What Do Residential Advisor Do?

 Coordination: Adjusting actions in relation to others' actions.

 Service Orientation: Actively looking for ways to help people.

 Related Job Titles

 - Residence Director

 Residential Advisor Job Outlook

-In 2016, there was an estimated number of 118,800 jobs in the United States for Residential Advisor.
+There were about 118,800 jobs for Residential Advisor in 2016 (in the United States).
 New jobs are being produced at a rate of 12.9% which is above the national average.
 The Bureau of Labor Statistics predicts 15,300 new jobs for Residential Advisor by 2026.
 The BLS estimates 22,500 yearly job openings in this field.

 The states with the most job growth for Residential Advisor are Tennessee, Arizona, and Utah.
 Watch out if you plan on working in Wyoming, Alaska, or Vermont.
 These states have the worst job growth for this type of profession.